curtsinger-lab/riker/docs/language.md

 A full trace contains a sequence of TraceIR steps, each marked with the command that performed that step.
 This is a complete list of the types of TraceIR steps:

 ## References
 References are steps that produce a reference that can be used to reach an artifact.
 Each reference is resolved at run/emulation time, and can return either an artifact or an error code.
-In addition to the parameters specified with each reference type, every reference stores the expected outcome of resolving that reference, either SUCCESS or one of the standard POSIX error codes.
-Any change in the outcome of resolving a reference indicates that a command's input has changed.

 **`SpecialRef() : Ref`**
 Create a reference to a special artifact.
 Currently these include stdin, stdout, stderr, and the root directory.